GCA-Classroom/01-pet-fostering-site/README.md

-# Build a Call to Action Banner
+# Build Out the Pet Fostering Site
 To get started, create a new Codespace from this repo.